Ergotism: Salem witchcraft accusations

-Spanos and Gottlieb also state that ergot poisoning has additional symptoms not associated with the events in Salem and that the proportion of children affected was less than in a typical ergotism epidemic.
 Anthropologist H. Sidky noted that ergotism had been known for centuries before the Salem witch trials and argued that its symptoms would have been recognizable during the time of the Salem witch trials.

-In 2003 it was pointed out that ergots produced by different strains of Claviceps purpurea, and those growing in different soils, may produce different ergot alkaloid compositions.
+In 2003 it was pointed out that ergots produced by different strains of Claviceps purpurea, as well as those growing in different soils, may produce different ergot alkaloid compositions.
 This may explain the different manifestations of ergotism in different outbreaks.
 For example, an alkaloid present in high concentrations in ergots from Europe east of the Rhine may have caused convulsive ergotism, while ergot from the west caused epidemics of gangrenous ergotism.

+Cultural and religious beliefs

+In medieval Europe, outbreaks of ergotism were sometimes interpreted as divine punishment or witchcraft.
+The condition's symptoms, particularly hallucinations and convulsions, often led to accusations of demonic possession.
+The disease's association with St. Anthony's Fire is linked to the Order of St. Anthony, a medieval Christian order that provided care for ergotism sufferers.

+Environmental factors

+The prevalence of ergotism was closely linked to environmental conditions, such as cold, damp weather, which promoted the growth of the ergot fungus.
+Poor storage of grain also contributed to the risk of contamination.
+Changes in agricultural practices and the introduction of disease-resistant crop varieties have largely eliminated ergotism in modern times.